frictionlessdata/website/site/blog/2021-08-09/dryad-pilot/README.md

 ---
-title:  Frictionless Data and Dryad join forces to add Frictionless validation functionality to the Dryad data upload page
+title: Frictionless Data and Dryad join forces to validate research data
 date: 2021-08-09
 tags: ['pilot']
 category:
 image: /img/adoption/dryad.png
-description: A great way to share research data is to upload it to a repository, but simply uploading data is not the final step here.
-Ideally, the uploaded data will be of high quality.
-Frictionless Data and Dryad join forces to revamp the upload page for the Dryad application, now including the Frictionless validation functionality.
+description: A great way to share research data is to upload it to a repository, but how do we ensure that uploaded data doesn't have issues?
+Frictionless Data and Dryad join forces to revamp the upload page for the Dryad application, now including the Frictionless validation functionality to check for data quality.
 author: Daniella Lowenberg and Lilly Winfree
 ---
 What happens to scientific data after it is generated?
 The answer is complicated - sometimes that data is shared with other researchers, sometimes it is hidden away on a private hard drive.
 Sharing research data is a key part of open science, the movement to make research more accessible and usable by everyone to drive faster advances in science.
 A great way to share research data is to upload it to a repository, but simply uploading data is not the final step here.
 Ideally, the uploaded data will be of high quality - that is, it won’t have errors or missing data, and it will have enough descriptive information that other researchers can also use it!
 Over the last 6 months, we collaborated with the data repository Dryad to make it easier for researchers to upload their high quality data for sharing.